 - ultimately, seeking a Court Order.

 We live in a mobile world.
-When one parent wishes to move with the child, and no agreement is reached, the moving parent needs to make what is called a mobility application.
+When one parent wishes to move with the child, and no agreement is reached, a third party will need to make a decision, whether that is an arbitrator or a judge.

 A detailed plan should be prepared outlining the facilities available in the proposed locale as compared to those facilities in the child’s current location.
 Considerations include but are not limited to: employment opportunities, cost-of-living, availability of healthcare and education, social services and support, the cultural environment and the economic profile of the area.
 While this list is not exhaustive, should give you some idea as to what the court will consider.
 It is also important to have an accurate description of what care has existed for to date by both parents.

-An assessment of some kind by a parenting expert can be very helpful to parents, and ultimately, to the court, to decide what is in the child’s best interests.
+An assessment by a parenting expert can be very helpful to parents, and ultimately, to the court, to decide what is in the child’s best interests.

 There are a variety of assessments available and the following is a very brief list and description of some of the available assessments: